Narrow-gauge railways in China: Xinyi Railway

 Xinyi Railway was a 42.5 km-long branch line of the Beijing-Hankou Railway (now the Beijing-Guangzhou railway) located in Hebei.
 It was built in the winter of 1902 to allow the Empress Dowager Cixi to travel from Beijing to the Western Qing Tombs.
 Although the railway had no economic benefit, it was the first railway to be financed and built by the Chinese alone.

 The empress dowager and the Guangxu Emperor fled to Xi'an in the aftermath of the Boxer Rebellion.
 After the Boxer Protocol was signed in September 1901, Cixi and the royal family made their way back from Xi'an to Beijing in December, taking a special train along the Lo-Han Railway (now also part of the Beijing-Guangzhou Railway) from Shijiazhuang to Beijing.
 To atone for the occupation of Beijing by the Eight-Nation Alliance, the Empress first visited the Eastern Qing Tombs in April.
 Afterward she intended to go to Western Qing Tombs.
 Because of the distance, she thought of traveling by train.
 The Empress then ordered Governor Yuan Shikai to construct a railway from Gaobeidian to Yi County, Hebei, within six months at a cost of tls.
 600,000.

 The Xinyi Railway headed west from Gaobeidian across two rivers.
 Yuan Shikai originally chose British engineer Claude W. Kinder to carry out the construction.
 Claude was the Kaiping Tramway's chief engineer, as well as the chief engineer of its extensions.
 Unexpectedly, this led to a French protest, so Yuan Shikai decided that the Chinese would carry out the construction themselves, appointing Jeme Tien Yow chief engineer on 19 October.

 The project started in November and was completed by February 1903.
 The railway used old track and sleepers from the Guanneiwai Railway.
 On 5 April 1903, the empress and other members of the dynasty rode a special train from the Beijing Yongdingmen along the Beijing-Hankou line, then switching to the new track.
 The whole length was about 120 km, taking a little over two hours.
-The Empress was very pleased with the railway and train and gave the engineer a yellow jacket, flowers, feathers, and the title of prefect.
+The Empress was pleased with the railway and train and gave the engineer a yellow jacket, flowers, feathers, and the title of prefect.

 Cixi only used the railway once.
 The line was destroyed during the Second Sino-Japanese War, its track being used to repair other railways.
 Later, it was repaired and regauged during the Great Leap Forward.
 In the 1990s, it was renamed the Gaoyi Railway.